--Rear view mirror control (lever type)
+-Rear view mirror remote control

 To adjust the rear view mirror, simply operate the control lever.

 If ice should jam the mirror, do not operate the control or scrape the mirror face.
 Use a spray de-icer to free the mirror.